-- Richmond Country Farms at 12900 Steveston Hwy.
-A great place to stop at on your way back to Vancouver from the BC Ferries’ Tsawwassen ferry terminal, or after spending a few hours with the kids at Watermania or the Extreme Air Park in Richmond.
+- Richmond Country Farms – at 12900 Steveston Hwy it’s a great place to stop at on your way back to Vancouver from the BC Ferries’ Tsawwassen ferry terminal, or after spending a few hours with the kids at Watermania or the Extreme Air Park in Richmond.
 Open from April until the late fall.

 Metro Vancouver Night Markets

-Taking place in the summer time, Metro Vancouver’s BEST NIGHT MARKETS include the following:
+Taking place in the summer, Metro Vancouver’s main night markets are the following:

 Vancouver’s Best Shopping Streets

 - Robson Street – a district with a wide range of trendy and high fashion clothing stores.
 If you are young and like brand names like the GAP, Lululemon, Roots, and Armani Exchange (plus all the other regular expensive and not so expensive brands), and you prefer to be outside instead of in a mall, then Robson Street is the place to shop.
 It’s also a great place for restaurants and people watching.